Explore Pristine Beaches at Ossabaw Island

 But what many don’t know is that 13 miles of Ossabaw Island’s beaches are open to the public.
 Here, loggerhead sea turtles and endangered wood storks nest, and other wildlife like alligators and wild boar roam.
 Ossabaw Island is truly a playground for nature and wildlife enthusiasts of all ages!

 Located just 20 minutes south of Savannah, Ossabaw Island is only accessible by boat, but don’t let that deter you from taking the trip!
 Many of Tybee Island and Savannah’s charter boats often travel to Ossabaw Island.
-Bull River Cruises, Tybee Island Charters and Sea Kayak Georgia are just a few options for charters and kayak companies that can guide you to this mysterious and intriguing island.
+Bull River Cruises, Sea Kayak Georgia, and Savannah Coastal Ecotours are just a few options for charters and kayak companies that can guide you to this mysterious and intriguing island.

 Writers, photographers, painters and musicians all find inspiration at the pristine island.
 Each year, the Ossabaw Island Writers’ Retreat takes place at the island, serving as a community brainstorm for writers of all styles.
-Other creative events take place on the island throughout the year.
+Other events take place on the island throughout the year, like overnight art retreats, volunteer clean-ups, and even a New Year's Eve overnight trip.
 You can learn more about them here.